-Page 2 of 2 - “I was really working for my cradles, which I always do, and maybe a couple takedowns on my feet,” said Lewis, who now is four wins away from becoming a four-time state champ.
+“I was really working for my cradles, which I always do, and maybe a couple takedowns on my feet,” said Lewis, who now is four wins away from becoming a four-time state champ.
 “I feel great.
 Last time when I went (to state), I was a little under the weather, but this year I’ve been taking all my vitamins.”

 After beating Finley in the semifinals, Blue Springs’ Gage Harmon (30-12) dropped a 13-4 major decision in the 106 finals.
 Jeremy King (120) and Joe King (132) each took third to earn a repeat state trip, and Collyn Allen (182) won twice to claim fourth.
 Zane Heiter (152) and Atlanta McMillan (285) fell in the consolation semifinals.

 Wallace took a 4-2 lead into the third against Parker, got penalized for hand clasping but caught Parker with a split-leg cradle for near-fall points to secure the 182 title.
 Wallace, who already had beaten Parker this season, said Saturday was a tougher bout.